AxisCommunications/docker-acap/README.md

 ### TLS Setup

 TLS requires a few keys and certificates to work, which are listed in the subsections below.
-For more detailed information about these settings, please consult the official [docker documentation](https://docs.docker.com/engine/security/protect-access/).
+For more information on how to generate these files, please consult the official [docker documentation](https://docs.docker.com/engine/security/protect-access/).
-Most of these keys and certificates needs to be moved to the camera.
+Most of these keys and certificates need to be moved to the camera.
 There are multiple ways to achieve this, for example by using `scp` to copy the files from a remote machine onto the camera.
 This can be done by running the following command on the remote machine: